 Reason #3: Natural Ingredients Beat Toxic Chemicals

 Traditional toilet bowl cleaners are one of the most toxic cleaning products in your home.
-Homemade fizzy toilet bombs are made with non-toxic ingredients including baking soda, citric acid, hydrogen peroxide and essential oils.
+Homemade toilet cleaning bombs are made with non-toxic ingredients including baking soda, citric acid, hydrogen peroxide and essential oils.
 No need to worry about toxic fumes or skin-burning chemicals when you use them.
+I think you’ll agree that this natural, DIY toilet cleaner is a great way to save money and avoid the use of harsh chemicals!

 How to Make Fizzy Toilet Bombs

-Mix the baking soda and citric acid together in a bowl.
-Slowly drizzle in the hydrogen peroxide.
-Some bubbling will occur but just keep mixing.
+Mix the baking soda and citric acid together in a small glass bowl.
+Slowly drizzle in the hydrogen peroxide, drop by drop.
+Some bubbling will occur but just keep mixing, you don’t want too much premature fizzing to happen.
+Another option is to put the wet ingredients into a spray bottle and slowly spray the liquid onto the dry ingredients, while mixing.

-Add the essential oil and continue to mix until everything is well blended.
+Next, add the drops of essential oils and continue to mix until everything is well blended.

 Leave molds to dry for at least 6 hours or overnight.